 VISION AND MISSION

-UCHM’s is practical expression of the Church’s commitment to addressing social need.
+Hotham Mission is the practical expression of the faith-based commitment to understanding and addressing social need.
 Our programs seek to fight poverty, provide improved access to education, combat food insecurity, and overcome exclusion and marginalisation in our local communities.
-We seek to promote social inclusion, respect, reconciliation, justice, acceptance, social inclusion and empowerment through outreach and participatory community development.
+We seek to promote social inclusion, respect, reconciliation, justice, acceptance and empowerment through outreach and participatory community development.

-UCHM is principally funded by the Congregation of Mark the Evangelist, supported by further fund-raising from its partner congregations, bequests, philanthropic trusts and the Uniting Church’s SHARE Appeal.
-UCHM does not receive government funding for its programs.
+Hotham Mission is principally funded by the Uniting Church Congregation of Mark the Evangelist, with additional support from donations and grants.
+Hotham Mission does not receive ongoing government funding for its programs.